-In accordance with provisions of the Act, MHA will terminate on December 31, 2016, except with respect to certain loan modification applications made before such date.
+In accordance with provisions of the Act, MHA terminated on December 31, 2016, except with respect to certain loan modification applications made before such date.
+Therefore, while applications submitted before the deadline continue to be evaluated and servicers may continue to offer HAMP trials (in accordance with program guidelines), the program is now closed to new applications.
 MHA has set new standards for mortgage assistance and consumer protection, which have contributed to millions of homeowners receiving assistance to avoid foreclosure through other government programs and proprietary mortgage modifications.